mpara17/webdev-resources/README.md

  * [Some more templates](https://html.com/resources/free-html-templates/)
  * [w3 Schools Bootstrap Theme](https://www.w3schools.com/bootstrap4/bootstrap_templates.asp) Bootstrap is a front-end framework that allows your site to be more responsive across all devices!

- ### Tools to use for prototyping apps or websites🛠️
+ ### 🛠️ Tools to use for prototyping apps or websites
  * [Proto.io](https://proto.io/) - keep in mind you only have a 14 day free trial
  * [Figma](https://www.figma.com/blog/)
  * [Bubble.io](https://bubble.io/) Easy and free tool to create mockups